-- Does the applicant describe realistic/feasible approaches that are grounded in current systems change and clinical quality improvement evidence-base practice? - Does the applicant propose evidence-based, sustainable processes to identify the required referral of current smokers to tailored cessation services (including but not limited to the DC Quitline) and to follow-up on the outcome of the referrals? - Does the applicant propose evidence-based, sustainable processes to identify and refer eligible patients to lung cancer screenings who are at high risk for developing the disease because of their smoking history and age per US Preventive Services Task Force guidelines (adults aged 55 to 80 years who have a 30 pack-year smoking history and currently smoke or have quit within the past 15 years) and the framework to support completion of the referral? - Does the applicant provide a clear description of proposed project objectives and activities that are tied to one or more systems change strategies?
+- Does the applicant describe realistic/feasible approaches that are grounded in current systems change and clinical quality improvement evidence-based practice? - Does the applicant propose evidence-based, sustainable processes to identify the required referral of current smokers to tailored cessation services (including but not limited to the DC Quitline) and to follow-up on the outcome of the referrals? - Does the applicant propose evidence-based, sustainable processes to identify and refer eligible patients to lung cancer screenings who are at high risk for developing the disease because of their smoking history and age per US Preventive Services Task Force guidelines and the framework to support completion of the referral? - Does the applicant provide a clear description of proposed project objectives and activities that are tied to one or more systems change strategies?